WE ENDEAVOUR TO ALWAYS MEET YOUR NEEDS AND EXPECTATIONS

 Our aim is to ensure you will enjoy the local, food, wine, history, attractions and experiences of the Barossa Valley.

-Jodie our Guest Services Manager brings to Seppeltsfield Vineyard Cottage an engaging, warm personality as well as her years of experience in customer service, including in high end luxury accommodation.
-She enjoys helping people create their perfect getaway and sharing her passion for the Barossa region, as well as providing creative input for social media, web design, photography and blog writing.
+Jodie our Guest Services and Property Manager brings to Seppeltsfield Vineyard Cottage an engaging, warm personality as well as her years of experience in customer service, including in high end luxury accommodation.
+She enjoys helping people create their perfect getaway and sharing her passion for the Barossa region by listening to your interests and providing the most relevant information to ensure a tailored and memorable stay.
 Her belief that “it’s the little things that count” and her commitment to always go the extra mile, further enhances the time guests spend with us.
+Every aspect of your stay is carefully considered and tended to with care.
+She also enjoys providing creative input for social media, web design, photography and blog writing.

 Original owners Sharyn and Peter purchased the property back in 1993, in 1999 Peter established his vineyard and Sharyn had a vision to restore the cottage.
 In 2002 they set about restoring the historic cottage and began establishing the gardens.
 Their aim was to try to retain as much as they could to keep the feel of the history the cottage offers, while at the same time offering luxury accommodation features.

 Their tireless work, passion and commitment over the past 20 years is evident in every aspect of the property.

 OUR COMMITMENT TO OUR GUESTS